nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms)
  - **Biocompatible:** Pertaining to the compatibility of the nanoparticles with biological systems, crucial for safe and effective delivery.

-### Expanded Definition and Usage\nExosome-liposome hybrid nanoparticles are at the forefront of nanomedicine, particularly in oncology and regenerative medicine.
+### Expanded Definition and Usage:
+Exosome-liposome hybrid nanoparticles are at the forefront of nanomedicine, particularly in oncology and regenerative medicine.
 Their ability to combine the targeting capabilities of exosomes with the versatile delivery options of liposomes makes them ideal for precise drug delivery, minimizing side effects and maximizing therapeutic impact.
 These hybrids are being explored for a variety of applications, including cancer therapy, where they can deliver chemotherapeutics directly to tumor cells, and gene therapy, where they may deliver RNA or DNA to specific cellular targets.